Table of Contents

 - They are protected from chillness by the presence of thick cuticle and epidermal hair or fur.

-- Mammals of the tundra region have large body size and small tail and ear to avoid the loss of heat from the surface [less surface area = less heat loss = less food required to produce heat].
+- Mammals have a large body size and small tail and ear to avoid the loss of heat from the surface.

 Taiga or Boreal Biome

-- Boreal forest soils are characterized by thin podozols and are rather poor.
+- Boreal forest soils are characterized by thin podzols and are rather poor.
+This is because:

-- The predominant vegetation is evergreen coniferous forest.
+- The predominant vegetation is an evergreen coniferous forest with species such as spruce, fir and pine.

 - The conifers require little moisture are best suited to this type of sub-Arctic climate.

-- The productivity and community stability of a boreal forest are lower than those of any other forest ecosystem.
+- The productivity of boreal forest is lower than those of any other forest ecosystem.

 - Animals found in this region include Siberian tiger, wolverine, lynx, wolf, bear, red fox, squirrel, and amphibians like Hyla, Rana, etc.